BasmaAlaa-ph/Advanced-Oral-Bioavailability-Screening-Analysis-of-Lipinski-Ghose-and-Veber-Rules-Using-Pandas/README.md

-# Advanced Oral Bioavailability Screening Analysis of Lipinski, Ghose and Veber Rules Using Pandas.
+# Advanced Oral Bioavailability Screening and Visual Analysis of Molecular Filters Using Pandas and Matplotlib

 A high-performance cheminformatics tool designed to automate oral bioavailability filtering.
-This pipeline translates medicinal chemistry rules into highly optimized Python logic, screening a dataset of **15,166 compounds** across 9 molecular descriptors in seconds.
+This pipeline translates medicinal chemistry rules into highly optimized Python logic, screening and visualizing a dataset of **15,166 compounds** across 9 molecular descriptors in seconds.

 ## 🧪 Integrated Filters
 * **Lipinski's Rule of 5:** Benchmarking fundamental membrane permeability.